-A CPU cache (pronounced kash) is found in the processor and holds data a PC uses often, so that the processor can access it quickly in order to perform repetitive tasks more rapidly.
-A CPU usually has three different levels of caches and 1-4MB of total memory.
+A CPU cache (pronounced cash) is found in the processor and holds data a PC frequently uses so that the processor can access it quickly to perform repetitive tasks more rapidly.
+A CPU usually has three levels of caches and 1-4MB of total memory.

-A cache can perform rapid writing and rewriting of data thanks to its being made up of SRAM (static RAM) chips, as opposed to DRAM (dynamic ram) chips.
-SRAM chips access data faster than DRAM.
-Also, because the cache memory is right on CPU die, the data doesn't have to travel all the way over from the DRAM chips or storage drive.
+A cache can perform rapid writing and rewriting of data, thanks to its being made up of SRAM (static RAM) chips instead of DRAM (dynamic ram) chips.
+This is because SRAM chips access data faster than DRAM.
+Also, because the cache memory is right on the CPU die, the data doesn't have to travel all the way over from the DRAM chips or storage drive.

 - L1 - the fastest but smallest

 - L2 - the second fastest and second smallest

 Note that when buying a CPU, cache isn’t that important because it’s hard to correlate a CPU’s cache size with your real-life experience.

 This article is part of the Tom's Hardware Glossary.

 Join the experts who read Tom's Hardware for the inside track on enthusiast PC tech news — and have for over 25 years.
 We'll send breaking news and in-depth reviews of CPUs, GPUs, AI, maker hardware and more straight to your inbox.